SELECT BOARD BASIC ROLES AND RESPONSIBILITIES

 A major role of the Select Board should be to coordinate the roles of all players in the financial management process and to promote an approach for addressing the fiscal issues of the town.
 Select Board should participate in the budget process, directly reviewing budget requests and having input at all levels of the process.
 They should provide leadership in the development of a capital improvement program and a risk management policy (i.e., insurance).
 Throughout the fiscal year, the Select Board (in conjunction with the finance committee), should monitor the financial performance of the town.
 Finally, the Select Board should assume an active role in any issue or policy that has broad implications for the financial condition of the town, including such issues as tax classification, free cash policy, use of a stabilization fund, financial reporting and the audit process.

 The Select Board decides whom to employ as Town Counsel and who has access to town Counsel.
 No town official can be defended, nor can they bring suit through the town counsel without the Select Board's approval.
 No head of a department, commission, committee, or town employee, can consult Town counsel without permission of the Select Board.
 Regional School committees have specific authorization to employ and select their own counsel and do not use the Town’s Counsel.

 The Select Board is responsible for preparing the town meeting warrant and scheduling special town meetings, as well as deciding what articles go on town meeting warrants for voter consideration.

 The Select Board appoints people to town boards, committees and offices, and appoints replacements when vacancies occur.

 The Select Board is responsible for hiring, appointing, and removal, of all municipal employes who are not elected.

-- Signing warrants for the payment of all town bills.
-The Town Treasurer cannot issue a check until the Select Board has signed a warrant of authorization.
+The Select Board is the sole authority to sign warrants for the payment of town bills.
+The Town Treasurer cannot issue a check until the Select Board has signed a warrant of authorization to pay a bill.